ggndpsingh-old/FlickrSpike/readme.md

 An Image Gallery that uses Flickr public image feed as its data source.

+**This app has been in written in Swift 3.0.
+It requires XCode 8 on the machine and ios 10 on the device to run. **

 #### Explicit requirements:
 1. As a user (of the application) I can see publicly shared photos on Flickr.